Pregnancy diet: the three trimesters

 Your baby is becoming a proper little person now with their brain, eyes and bones starting to develop.

-Getting a portion of oily fish on your plate each week is a good plan.
+Getting a portion of oily fish on your plate each week is a good plan when it comes to pregnancy nutrition.
 It’s rich in omega-3 fatty acids which are important for baby’s brain cells.
 For their bones and teeth you can try drinking more milk to get much-needed calcium.

 If you’ve booked a babymoon or are out enjoying some sunshine make sure you’re covered in high SPF sunscreen because being pregnant makes you more prone to sun damage – it’s yet another thing to blame on those hormones.
 With your new sun-safety routine you’ll need to get your vitamin D elsewhere to help you absorb calcium.
 Vitamin D supplements are a plus throughout pregnancy.